piukhq/harmonia/README.md

 [alembic](http://alembic.zzzcomputing.com/en/latest) is used for database schema migrations.
 The standard workflow for model changes is to use the autogenerate functionality to get a candidate migration, and then to manually inspect and edit where necessary.

-A convenience script is provided in `s/makemigration` that will generate a new migration and test it by running it against a temporary database.
-This can be used as the first step in creating a new migration.
-Migrations created by this script should not be submitted as-is. _Note: in order to test the new migration, a new postgres container is created that is listening on port 55555.
-If you already have a postgres instance on this port, stop it before running the makemigration script._

 Migrations should be manually squashed before each deployment for efficiency's sake.
 As a rule of thumb, each merge request should only include a single migration containing all the required changes for that feature.
 In some cases this will not be possible.

 ## Deployment